 The paints absorb more slowly into the paper than what we're used to, however, once the pigments settle they do not blot up easily.
 It has taken some trial and error, but I think that for this particular project, it's going to work very well.
 This paper really forces artists to keep moving and to focus less on details and more on colors, shapes and shadowing.

-this paint palette
+this paint palette.

 This palette keeps them well sorted, and allows us to rearrange the paints as we add new colors to our constantly growing collection.